fernandod1/Instagram-downloader/README.md

 python instagram_downloader.py INSTAGRAM_USERNAME

-COLLABORATONS:
+COLLABORATIONS:

-Collaborations to improve this script is always webcome :)
+Collaborations to improve this script are always webcome :)